 We knew that getting married in Czech Republic would be much cheaper than marrying in the U.S., in many ways.
 We could afford a fancier reception.
 Not only was the food and drink cheaper in Czech Republic, but there is a Czech custom that you need not invite all of the wedding guests to the reception.
 Imagine how much money that can save?
 Whoever would join us for a trip to Czech Republic would also have a wonderful vacation out of it.
 We both decided that since we were settled in the United States that it would be nice to marry where his friends and family could participate.
 After all, the friends and family in the U.S. would have the advantage of seeing us more often.
 Plus, we figured that a second more casual reception (BBQ) could be had in the U.S.

 While in Prague, my fiancé and I did a lot searching for wedding and reception venues.
 We even looked for good florists, bakeries, and other necessary service providers.
 At first, we planned to marry in a Catholic church (both of us were baptized Catholics), but we received a lot of discouragement or downright refusals from the priests.
-They suggested we rather marry in our Catholic church in the U.S., so we started to consider a civil ceremony in Prague instead.
+They suggested we rather marry in our Catholic church in the U.S., so we, instead, started to consider a civil ceremony in Prague.
 I will admit that we dropped the idea of ever having a Catholic wedding.
-To be honest, neither my fiancé nor I were that religious.
-If we were, then a religious wedding in the U.S. would surely have been possible.
+Honestly, neither my fiancé nor I were that religious.

 My fiancé married a fellow Czech woman when he was in his 20s, and they married at the Old Town Hall in Prague, which dates back to 1338 AD (yes, that year is correct).
 It didn’t seem right to marry at the same place.
 Instead, we considered the New Town Hall in Prague.
 After all, I was the “new” wife, and the New Town Hall, dating back to 1419 AD (not so new) was also beautiful.
 It was also in a much quieter neighborhood with virtually no tourists.